ilseh/Oppleo/README.md

 (You need Java for liquibase.)

 Check the liquibase.properties and the docker-compose.yml to make sure it matches your situation.
-Set the DATABASE_URL AND CARCHARGING_ENV environment properties of the run script.
+Set the DATABASE_URL AND oppleo_ENV environment properties of the run script.
 For example (assuming docker is running in a virtual machine):
-DATABASE_URL=postgresql://car:charging123@192.168.99.100:5432/carcharging
+DATABASE_URL=postgresql://username:password@192.168.99.100:5432/charger
-CARCHARGING_ENV=development
+oppleo_ENV=development

 execute docker-compose up to run your developement postgres db.
 On my windows it is in a virtual machine, hence the ip, on linux it is on localhost.